Megan Khang

 Megan Khang (born October 23, 1997) is an American professional golfer.
-She plays on the LPGA Tour and is the first player of Hmong and Laotian descent to do so.
+She plays on the LPGA Tour and is the first player of Hmong descent to do so.

 Khang's parents were refugees from the Vietnam War from Laos and came to the United States with their respective families in the 1970s.
-Khang was born in Brockton, Massachusetts in 1997 and learned the sport from her father.
+Khang was born in Brockton, Massachusetts in 1997, grew up in Rockland, Massachusetts and learned the sport from her father.
 She qualified for the 2012 U.S. Women's Open at the age of 14.
 She won several events as a junior golfer and played on the United States Junior Solheim Cup team in 2015.

 Khang finished T-6 at the LPGA Final Qualifying Tournament in 2015 to earn her LPGA Tour card for the 2016 season.
 She has maintained her card ever since.
-Her best finish to date is second at the 2022 Dana Open, finishing a stroke behind winner Gaby López.
+Her first LPGA Tour win came in her 191st start on August 27, 2023, in a playoff at the CPKC Women's Open over Ko Jin-young.

-She was a member of the 2019 and 2021 United States Solheim Cup teams.
+She is a four-time member of the United States Solheim Cup team.

 Personal life

-Khang is good friends with actress Kathryn Newton as they were competing against each other at AJGA events when they were younger.
+Khang is good friends with actress Kathryn Newton as they were competing against each other at AJGA events when they were juniors.
 Newton would play golf right up until graduating high school when she put sole focus on her acting career.